adamrcarter/PowerpointAccessories/README.md

 ## Features

--Scan pptx file for Auto Transistion, video and no click issues.
+- Scan pptx file for Auto Transistion, video and no click issues.
--CLI to use library stand alone when not incorporating into software
+- CLI to use library stand alone when not incorporating into software

 ---